 The Police will keep you updated at every stage of the Police investigation.
 Unfortunately, the Police officers and Senior Crown Prosecutor won't be able to tell you exactly how long the investigation or CPS charging decision will take, but they will try to complete their work as quickly as possible, without compromising the quality of the case.
 You should be given information about the Victim's Code which sets out the service you can expect from the Police and criminal justice agencies.
-This can be found here: www.gov.uk/government/publications/the-code-of-practice-for-victims-of-crime
+This can be found here: Guide to Code of Practice for Victims